Open-Speech-EkStep/open-speech-ekstep.github.io/docs/ulca_pipeline.md

 <!-- Prerequisites-->
 ## Prerequisites

-- Well configured Composer setup and Airflow similar to Intelligent Data Pipeline.
+- Well configured **Composer and Airflow setup** similar to Intelligent Data Pipeline.

 - Data should be stored on Bucket.